Murder of Anita Cobby: John Travers

-John Raymond Travers, considered the ringleader of the gang, was raised in poverty in Blacktown, the oldest of eight children from unmarried teenage parents.
+John Raymond Travers, aged 18 in 1986, was considered the ringleader of the gang.
+He was raised in relative poverty in Blacktown, the oldest of eight children from unmarried teenage parents.
 By age 14, he was already an alcoholic, and was expelled from high school during Year 10 for being continually disruptive to other students.
 Beyond schooling, Travers held few jobs and relied mostly on unemployment benefits as a source of income.
 He was eventually committed to Boys' Town, a juvenile detention facility, by his mother.
 His father, with whom he never shared a close relationship, left the household in 1981.
-Finding it difficult to support the family, Travers relied on crime to provide food, stealing animals such as chickens and ducks from nearby households.
-The health of Travers' mother eventually deteriorated, and he and his siblings were sent to live with foster families while she was hospitalised.
-Travers had a history of violent sexual behaviour and bestiality.
-Witnesses have recounted that on several occasions, he had bought a live sheep for a barbecue and slit the animal's throat as he sodomised it before roasting its carcass on a spit.
+Finding it difficult to support the family, Travers relied on crime to provide food, such as stealing animals for the family’s dinners, including chickens and ducks from nearby households.
+The health of Travers' mother eventually deteriorated, and he and his siblings were sent to live with foster families while she was placed in a hospice.
+Travers had a history of violent sexual behaviour, against males and females, as well as bestiality; during the times when he resorted to stealing poultry for his family’s meals, he is alleged to have sexually abused the birds prior to butchering and cooking them.
+Witnesses have also recounted that, on several occasions, Travers had acquired a live lamb or sheep for butchering prior to a barbecue party, alleging that he slit the animals’ throats as he sodomised and abused them sexually—before butchering and roasting the carcass on a spit.

 Michael Murdoch

-Michael Murdoch was a childhood friend and criminal associate of Travers.
+Michael Murdoch, aged 18 in 1986, was a childhood friend and criminal associate of Travers.
 He had also spent a great part of his childhood in juvenile prisons, where he experienced sexual assaults.
 He was known to have written to politicians during this period of imprisonment seeking protection from such assaults.

 Murphy brothers

-Michael, Gary and Les Murphy, three brothers from a family of nine children, were also accused of the crime.
+Michael, Gary and Les Murphy, three brothers from an Irish Australian family of nine children, were also accused of the crime.